-Your family may not be together when disaster strikes, so it is important to plan in advance: how you will contact one another; how you will get back together; and what you will do in different situations.
+Your family may not be together when disaster strikes, so it is important to plan in advance.

 Family Emergency Plan

-- Verify that every member of your family knows the phone number and has a cell phone, coins for a pay phone, or a prepaid phone card to call the emergency contacts.
+- Verify that every member of your family knows the phone numbers in the plan.

 Planning to Stay or Go

 - Depending on your circumstances and the nature of the emergency, the first important decision is whether you stay where you are or evacuate.
-You should understand and plan for both possibilities.
-Use common sense and available information--including what you may learn through WSU Alert--Wright State's emergency notification system--to determine if there is an immediate danger to you.
+You should plan for both possibilities.

-- In any emergency, local authorities or Wright State may or may not immediately be able to provide information on what is happening and what you should do.
-DO NOT CALL 911 unless you must report an emergency.
-However, you should watch TV, listen to the radio, or check the Internet often for information or official instruction as it becomes available.
-For information on staying put or sheltering in place, visit the shelter options offered at Ready.gov.
+- In any emergency, local authorities or Wright State may or may not immediately be able to provide information on what is happening or what you should do.
+DO NOT CALL 911 unless you have an emergency.

 - Emergency radio and TV broadcasts are most common.

-- You might hear a tornado or nuclear warning siren, or get a telephone call, or emergency workers may go door-to-door.
+- You might hear a warning siren, get a telephone call, or emergency workers may go door-to-door.